 Lisa Paul CPDT-KA KPA-CTP CNWI (Head Trainer)

-I am a Certified Professional Dog Trainer (CPDT-KA), a graduate of the Karen Pryor Academy (KPA-CTP), a member of the Association of Professional Dog Trainers (APDT), as well as an AKC Canine Good Citizen and Puppy S.T.A.R.
-Evaluator.
+I am a Certified Professional Dog Trainer (CPDT-KA), a graduate of the Karen Pryor Academy (KPA-CTP), a member of the Association of Professional Dog Trainers (APDT), a Fear Free Certified Trainer, as well as an AKC Canine Good Citizen, Puppy S.T.A.R. and Trick Evaluator.
 I am also a dog performance events Judge (AKC/UKC/CRO Rally and CDSP Obedience).
-I am a Certified Nose Work Instructor and ORT Certifying Official and Judge for the National Association of Canine Scent Work, as well as a Scent Work Judge for AKC and CWAGS.
+I am a Certified Nose Work Instructor and ORT Certifying Official and Judge for the National Association of Canine Scent Work, as well as a Scent Work Judge for AKC, UKC, CWAGS and CPE.

 Animal training is a constantly evolving area of research where we’ve only scratched the surface.
 As such, I am an enormous proponent for continuing education for ALL pet trainers.
 Whether it’s early socialization or high level competition sports, there is always more to learn.